Location: Anamur, Mersin, Turkey

 Room and Board Arrangements

 For two nights the team will stay in a small hotel near the Blue Mosque in Istanbul (room cost $40/person/night).
 The hotel is situated in the middle of the Sultanahmet tourist district with restaurants in every direction (rooms have AC, TV, wifi).
 The team will then conduct a brief visit (3-4 days) to the Baysal Hotel in Gazipasha.
 The hotel there offers efficiency apartments with kitchens (stove & refrigerator), air conditioning, cable TV, and an Olympic sized swimming pool.
 It is also situated approximately ¼ mile from the beach and directly across the river from the ancient site of Selinus -- where the Emperor Trajan died in 118 AD; a surviving monument marks his memory).
-We will then relocate to Aydincik and reside at the "Teachers' Hotel" (Ogretmen Evi).
+We will then relocate to Anamur and reside at the Dolphine Hotel.
 Double occupancy air-conditioned rooms with balconies, hotel restaurant, and wifi.
-The hotel is situated on the coastal highway about 1/4 mile from the excavation, and directly across the road from a small beach.
-Cost of room is approx. $17/day/person.
+The hotel is situated on the boardwalk directly across from the munical beach.
+Cost of room is approx. $19/day/person.
 Food costs in Turkey are about the same as the US.
+For Camping in the highlands, tents and mats will be provided.
+A secure house will be rented for storing personal effects and equipment (toilet, kitchen).
+Food will be catered by a local restaurant on the coast.

 Cost: Total cost with airfare estimated at $4500